-HCM4015 Public Health AUO......2 cr Public health is often an under-appreciated and underfunded contributor to robust population health.
+HCM4015 Public Health^{Auo}.....2 cr Public health is often an under-appreciated and underfunded contributor to robust population health.
 Public health issues engage political, economic, philosophical, moral, and religious questions that are universally relevant.
 This class examines public health history, concepts, and contemporary challenges.
 Students will explore the social constructs of health, examining the interplay of culture, community, economic, environmental, and political forces that shape health globally.
 Students will study how the social determinants of health outcomes and how these determinants contribute to health disparities and inequities.

-HCM4027 Serving Diverse Communities AUO ......2 cr

-This course introduces students to the concepts of culture and cultural diversity as they relate to health, illness, and the healthcare delivery system.
+HCM4027 Serving Diverse Communities ^{AUO}2 cr This course introduces students to the concepts of culture and cultural diversity as they relate to health, illness, and the healthcare delivery system.
 There are many types of diversity, including but not limited to, religious, racial, ethnic, gender identity, sexual orientation, socioeconomic, disability, and regional.
 Students will examine the role that belief systems, values, and health practices play in people's interactions with health providers, and common myths and assumptions will be explored.
 Students will investigate strategies that healthcare professionals can implement to create services that are more inclusive.
+HPE3305 Health Education Curriculum and Instruction3 cr (PQ: EDU2215; for K-12 Physical Education & Health majors only) This course provides teachers with the competencies and knowledge needed to teach school health education.
+An examination of the school health program, national health education curricula, national health education standards and pedagogy and teaching resources in health education will form the focus of the course.